edilla01/week1-challenge/README.md

-deleted class names for three content articles, no longer needed move all css for content section to be near eachother remove css for p bc it defines the font size as 16 px but that's already the default.
+deleted class names for three content articles, no longer needed move all css for content section to be near eachother remove css for p bc it defines the font size as 16 px but that's already the default. made sure heading tags were used/nested appropraitely made white default font in universal, then set footer color to black and removed white color from all children

 ## Tests